Saturday, January 31, 2026

 Here's the plan:

 Start Anytime: Don't worry about waiting for a "perfect week" to begin.
 Just pick up a canvas and dive in!
+Share Your Work: Post your paintings weekly and use the hashtag #52WeekAcrylicChallenge.
+Seeing each other's creations will inspire us all!

 Connect: Comment, share tips, or even collaborate on weekly themes.
 Let's make this an interactive and supportive community.